Private Addiction Medicine

 Co-Occurring Conditions

 Chemical dependency rarely exists in isolation.
-Anxiety, depression, chronic pain, ADHD, and other conditions are commonly intertwined with it, and I treat those as part of the same work.
+Anxiety, depression, chronic pain, ADHD, and other conditions are commonly intertwined with it — and in this practice, they are treated as part of the same work.
+There is no need to arrive with a clear sense of what belongs to what.
+That kind of clarity, if it comes, tends to emerge from the work itself.

 Take the First Step

-If any of this resonates, I'd welcome the chance to speak with you.
+When you’re ready, I’d be happy to speak with you.
 The first conversation is free, completely confidential, and there is no obligation of any kind.
 Just a conversation.

 Call me directly: (646) 418-7077